What type of results can I expect?

 Do you know what his current reading level is?
 Upon sign up, you will be asked what grade your child will be entering in the fall and whether they are above grade level, at grade level, or below grade level by 1-3 years in their reading skills.
 Give your best estimate.
 If the material you choose is too easy or too hard, contact us, and we’ll switch it once for free.

 Additionally, you can choose a couple reading selections at the grade level you think your child is capable of reading proficiently.
 Have them read aloud to you.
-Make a note of any repetitions, substitutions, or omissions they make.
+Make a note of any repetitions, substitutions, omissions, or mispronunciations they make.
 Then ask them at least five comprehension questions.
 Instructional level is reading without mistakes with a 93% accuracy and a minimum of 75% comprehension.

 Do we need to do the activities daily?